rollaflip/Video-Tracker-API/readMe.md

 $ npm install --save sqlite3
 $ npm install --save tedious // MSSQL
 ```

 ## Create your DB
-Create your db using create.sql
+Create your db using
+- create_mysql.sql  for mySQL or msSQL
+- create_postgresql.sql  for postgreSQL

 ## Navigate to /server/db/db.js
 Change the connection string to fit your needs